Hot chocolate in any form is delicious and comforting, but whipped hot chocolate is also delightfully fun and whimsical.

 While the milk base of your whipped hot chocolate will be tasty with almond, soy, or cow's milk, the whipped part needs to be made with real heavy cream or it won't hold its shape well.
 I've tried whipped coconut cream before and although it does whip, the coconut flavor is too overpowering for my taste buds.

-If you're a milk chocolate fan, you could make the cocoa whipped cream with powdered hot chocolate mix.
-I prefer cocoa though, for a rich, dark, intense chocolate flavor.
-Dutch cocoa is my first choice and is never a disappointment.
+If you're in a pinch, you could make the cocoa whipped cream with instant hot chocolate mix.
+I prefer our own Comfort Cocoa Mix, though, for a rich, dark, intense chocolate flavor.
+Dutch cocoa is also a good choice and is never a disappointment.

 Whichever cocoa you choose, be sure to sift it to remove any lumps before you mix it into the heavy cream.